defra-design/accessibility/src/accessibility-statement/index.md

 ## What we’re doing to improve accessibility

-We plan to review this site again in a year and to fix any issues reported within 12 weeks.
+We plan to review this site again in a year.
+We will also fix any issues reported within 12 weeks.

 ## Preparation of this accessibility statement